collective/volto-bookmarks/README.md

 This adds two buttons in toolbar: one for toggling the bookmark of the current page and one for displaying a menu with a list of bookmarks.

-### Option 2 - buttons not in toolbar but sowhere else
+### Option 2 - buttons not in toolbar, but somewhere else

 Add the two buttons to components of your choice: